 Darrell encouraged us by reminding us of the importance of prayer and training.
 We were ready to help because God used the Tri-County Crisis Intervention Team (CIT).
 The mission of the Tri-County CIT is to improve public safety and response to behavioral health crises through community partnerships, community ownership, policy, and training.

 I am the first chaplain to join the Crisis Intervention Team because ministry partners provide regular, generous prayer and financial support.
 The week long registration fee, mileage and materials were underwritten by partners.
-I met officers and deputies from neighboring jurisdictions and now pray for them by name.
+I met officers and deputies from neighboring jurisdictions and now pray for them by name."Yes."

 When I see deputies, officers and citizens on the road, "Speak Holy Spirit," is still my prayer.
 Each cop, and member of the community, is different.
 What worked isn't necessarily what will work.